gzymm/MemFiller/README.md

 -a, --amount : Amount of RAM that you would like to fill

--t, --type : Type of storage to fille (GB/MB)
+-u, --unit : Type of storage to fille (GB/MB)

 ### Optional: